TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/UserAndUserInt/Index.rst

          function name

    Description
          The name of the function.
-If you specify the name with a '->' in, it's interpreted as a call to a method in a class.
+If you specify the name with a '->' in it, it's interpreted as a call to a method in a class.

-         Two parameters are sent: A content variable (which is empty in this case, but not when used from stdWrap function .postUserFunc and .preUserFunc)and the second parameter is an array with the properties of this cObject if any.
+         Two parameters are sent: First a content variable (which is empty in this case, but not when used from stdWrap function .postUserFunc and .preUserFunc).
+And the second parameter is an array with the properties of this cObject if any.

          **Example:**